Dana Bash: Career

 After college, Bash joined CNN as a producer of their weekend programs such as Late Edition, Evans & Novak, and Inside Politics (later occasionally filling in for regular host John King).
 Later, she began producing programming specializing in coverage of the United States Senate, eventually becoming CNN's Chief Congressional Correspondent.

 Bash was one of the women honored at Elle magazine's 2014 "Women in Washington Power List" event.

 Bash was host of the 2019 Democratic presidential primary debate where Kamala Harris was noted for making her "that little girl was me" statement to Joe Biden.

 In 2021, Bash joined Jake Tapper to become co-host of CNN's Sunday morning show State of The Union.

-In April 2023, CNN announced that Bash would succeed John King as solo anchor of Inside Politics.
+In April 2023, CNN announced that Bash would succeed her former husband.
+John King, as solo anchor of Inside Politics.

 In 2024, she co-moderated a Republican primary debate in Iowa alongside Tapper between Nikki Haley and Ron DeSantis.
 She also co-moderated the 2024 presidential debate between Donald Trump and Joe Biden, also alongside Tapper.

+In September 2024, in an interview with Michigan governor Gretchen Whitmer, Bash and Tapper misrepresented a statement from Michigan U.S. congresswoman Rashida Tlaib in an interview with the Detroit Metro Times, falsely rendering her criticism of Michigan attorney general Dana Nessel as antisemitic.
+After rebuke from the Detroit Metro Times, Tapper said in an interview with Nessel that he "misspoke" and that he "was trying to characterize [Nessel's] views of Tlaib's comments".

 In 2024, Hanover Square Press published her book, written with David Fisher, about the 1872 Louisiana gubernatorial election.
 It is titled America's Deadliest Election: The Shocking True Story of the Election that Changed American History.